-- Secondary to initial bolus, consider sodium bicarbonate infusion (Paramedic only): - o 150 mEg in 1000 mL D5W at a rate of 250 mL/hr or 4 mL/min.
+Secondary to initial bolus, consider sodium bicarbonate infusion (Paramedic only):

-- In the event that adequate fluid resuscitation is not available, consider applying a tourniquet on the affected limb and do not release until adequate IV fluids and/or medications are available. - If extrication is prolonged > 1 hour, contact online Medical Control for additional considerations prior to extricating the patient.
+In the event that adequate fluid resuscitation is not available, consider applying a tourniquet on the affected limb and do not release until adequate IV fluids and/or medications are available.

+If extrication is prolonged > 1 hour, contact online Medical Control for additional considerations prior to extricating the patient.